 I attended a coding bootcamp one summer between semesters—DevMountain—where I learned how to code.
-Ironically, I again was curious as to why I was the only one learning to code so I could bootstrap my own businesses.
+Ironically, I again was curious as to why I was the only one learning to code so I could bootstrap businesses.
 Everything I did pointed toward my dream of building a company, yet the company was nowhere to be seen.
 I was stuck on finding a great idea.

 Over time, I convinced myself that I needed patience.
 Surely, when I graduated I’d have a lightbulb moment and the idea of the century would pull my company into greatness.
 But that moment never came.

 I wondered what was wrong with me.
 Other students were winning competitions with their ideas, so where was mine?

 Fast forward a few years to the present—I’m working as a co-founder of a startup that was accepted into the Techstars Boulder acceleration program.
 After one week in the program, I’ve found myself wishing that someone had told me to start here.
 This is the education I was searching for.
 These are the connections I was longing to make.
 These are the skills I was hoping to work on.